 July 26-28, 2018 in Skagit Valley, Washington.

 Pasta magic maker JoMarie Pitino of Ava Gene's and Culinary Breeding Network director, Lane Selman, will be there to talk, cook, geek out on and represent BarleyWorld and the Multi-Use Naked Barley project.
 The grain revolution is happening at The Washington State University Bread Lab and everyone is welcome!
 Join professional and home bakers, maltsters, brewers, distillers, millers, farmers, plant breeders, chefs, journalists, educators, and community leaders to the beautiful Skagit Valley for three days of hands-on workshops, demonstrations, panel discussions, and talks.
-Tickets are available April 10 and they sell out fast!
+Tickets are sold out for this event.

 VARIETY SHOWCASE OAHU

 March 13, 2018 in Honolulu, Oahu, Hawaii.

 The first Variety Showcase event to venture beyond Portland.
 Nearly 50 participating plant breeders, agricultural researchers and chefs welcomed over 150 ag-curious guests to experience the diversity in tropical crops like banana, avocado, turmeric (olena), breadfruit (ulu), taro (kalo), moringa, as well as vegetables including cauliflower, broccoli, tomato, peas and more.

 Sponsored by GoFarm Hawai'i and co-organized with Farm Coach Jay Bost of Waimanalo, Oahu.
 Hosted by the Kapi’olani Community College Culinary Arts Program.
 In collaboration with College of Tropical Agriculture and Human Resources, Hawaiian Seed Growers Network, Farm Link Hawai’i, Organic Seed Alliance, Oregon State University and University of Wisconsin.
 Check out the photos HERE.